-A. Whether the proposed use(s) would have hours of operation, lighting, odor, noise levels, traffic, or site activity that would significantly diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area which could foreseeably be affected by the proposed use;
+A. Whether the proposed use(s) would have hours of operation, lighting, odor, noise levels, traffic, or site activity that would significantly diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area which could foreseeably be affected by the proposed use:

-The change is not anticipated to diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area.
+The applicant intends to build one single-family residence on the subject parcel.
+The request is not anticipated to diminish the enjoyment, safety or quality of life in existing residential area.